-Sources: RB-heavy Packers to cut Michael
+Running back-heavy Packers release Michael

-GREEN BAY, Wis. -- Two days after the Green Bay Packers drafted three running backs, they parted ways with a pair of the holdovers.
+GREEN BAY, Wis. -- Two days after the Packers drafted three running backs, they parted ways with a pair of the holdovers.

-According to ESPN's Adam Schefter and Field Yates, the Packers plan to release veteran Christine Michael, who was claimed off waivers last season and then re-signed in March.

-Earlier on Monday they released Don Jackson, his agent told ESPN.
-Jackson was an undrafted free agent last year and was elevated from the practice squad midway through last season.
+On Monday, the Packers released veteran Christine Michael, who was claimed off waivers last season and then re-signed in March.
+They also released Don Jackson, an undrafted free agent last year who was elevated from the practice squad midway through last season.

 Packers coach Mike McCarthy named Ty Montgomery his starting running back on Saturday shortly after the team picked a trio of running backs -- BYU's Jamaal Williams (fourth round), UTEP's Aaron Jones (fifth round) and Utah State's Devante Mays (seventh round) -- on the final day of the draft.